Breed for a Champion!

-After the stallion show in Leeuwarden, the Netherlands in January of 2017, the stallion Hessel 480 departed from the Netherlands to spend the next 2-3 years in the state of Michigan in the U.S.A.
+After the stallion show in Leeuwarden, the Netherlands, in January of 2017; the stallion Hessel 480 departed from the Netherlands to spend the several years in the state of Michigan in the U.S.A.

-With the help of Doeke Hoekstra, the VanManen Brothers of Ede, the Netherlands arranged to lease their stallion Hessel 480 Sport for the 2017 and 2018 breeding season to the Friesian Connection Stallion Station, Inc. This is the Stallion Station of the DeBoer family in Michigan, where now Janice and Amy, daughters of Bob and Arlene DeBoer, are the owners/managers.
+With the help of Doeke Hoekstra, the VanManen Brothers of Ede, the Netherlands have arranged to lease their stallion Hessel 480 Sport for the 2017, 2018 and 2019 breeding seasons to the Friesian Connection Stallion Station, Inc. The lease has been extended to include the 2020 breeding season.
+The Friesian Connection is the Stallion Station of the DeBoer family in Michigan, where Janice and Amy, daughters of Bob and Arlene DeBoer, are the owners/managers.

-Hessel is, because of his type, the absolute epitome of a modern Friesian.
-He’s big, has length in the legs and is built upwardly, which is accentuated even more through his long, light neck.
+Hessel is, in type, the absolute epitome of a modern Friesian.
+He is big, has length in the legs and is built upwardly, which is accentuated even more through his long, light neck.
 He distinguishes himself by strong connections between the different skeletal parts such as neck/shoulder, shoulder/back and back/loins, followed by a long and well laid croup.
 That is where athletic ability and sustainability come from!

 In the performance test Hessel stood out with his impressive way of moving.
 His trot is absolutely spectacular.
 He has a high and far reaching front leg, with power from behind.
 This stallion moves with a lot of body use and is flexible.
 The walk is spacious and active, in the canter he jumps up beautifully with a lot of balance.